Boston's Carbon Emissions

 Similar to the community-wide inventory, Boston’s municipal operations GHG inventory trends are driven by a number of external and internal factors.
 Diesel consumption is continuing to decrease as Boston Public Schools switches its fleets from diesel- to propane-powered school buses.
 The continued downward trend in the regional electric grid emissions rate also contributed to reduced emissions.

-As the department with the largest building portfolio and the second largest vehicle inventory (after Boston Police Department), Boston Public Schools (BPS) represent the largest source of municipal emissions.
-BPS owns and operates approximately 11 million of the City’s 16.5 million square feet of building space across the roughly 127 school buildings in the district.
-These buildings represent over a third of municipal electricity consumption and two thirds of municipal natural gas (or methane gas) consumption.
+As the department with the largest building portfolio, and the second largest vehicle inventory (after Boston Police Department), Boston Public Schools (BPS) represents the largest source of municipal emissions.
+BPS owns and operates approximately 12 million of the City’s 16 million square feet of building space across the roughly 127 school buildings in the district.
+These buildings represent approximately one third of municipal electricity consumption and two thirds of municipal gas consumption.

-The next largest source of GHG emission from municipal operation is the Public Works Department’s street lighting inventory.
-The 66,000 electric street lights and the 2,800 natural gas (or methane gas) street lights (found in Boston’s historic districts) account for 10.7% of total municipal GHG emissions.
+The next largest source of GHG emissions from municipal operations is the Public Works Department’s street lights.
+The 66,000 electric street lights and the 2,800 natural gas street lights found in Boston’s historic districts account for 9% of total municipal GHG emissions.
 Street lighting used to make up a much larger share of Boston’s municipal GHG profile; however, aggressive conversions of electric street lights to LEDs dating back to 2010 have cut emissions from street lights in half.
-While gas lamps comprise just 5% of total street light fixtures, they produce 36% of GHG emissions from street lights.
-In 2022, Boston piloted a new LED lamp designed to look identical to gas street lamps in Bay Village, as part of a plan to electrify gas lamps
+While gas lamps comprise just 4% of total street light fixtures, they produce 37% of GHG emissions from street lights.

-• The electricity emissions factor has decreased since 2005 as described in the community inventory.
+- The electricity emissions factor decreased as described in the community inventory.

-• Electricity use has decreased over the long term, primarily driven by the near complete conversion of Boston’s 66,000 electric streetlights to more efficient LED fixtures.
-Boston has also invested in building energy efficiency measures on a project-by-project basis, and is engaging in deeper energy efficiency retrofits as part of the Renew Boston Trust.
+- Electricity use has decreased over the long term, primarily driven by the near complete conversion of Boston’s 66,000 electric streetlights to more efficient LED fixtures.
+Boston has also invested in building energy efficiency measures on a project-by-project basis, and plans to engage in deeper energy efficiency retrofits as part of the Renew Boston Trust program.9

 Inventory methodologies